DH905 16V 10 Watt Doorbell Transformer for Wired Doorbells

 The trouble typically arises when the transformer cannot supply enough VA for what is requested, which often leads to a humming sound or overheating of the transformer.

-With the popularity of video doorbells camera systems like ring.com, chime, and others, require more amps than a traditional door chime.
+With the popularity of video doorbells, camera systems like Ring.com, Chime, and others require more amps than a traditional door chime.
 In most cases, assuming you are using the correct gauge wire and the run isn’t overly long, a 10VA transformer should be okay.
 Problems typically happen when using a video camera doorbell with a wired chime.
 In that case, we recommend the DH910, the tri-volt, or the 3TRAN doorbell transformer.

 Although we do not offer the most extensive selection, the necessary bases are covered when installing or replacing your wired chime.
 We are often asked questions about using a wired doorbell with a Ring.com or Hello Nest video doorbell.
-We suggest you visit their support pages, but we offer this tidbit.Â
+We suggest you visit their support pages, but we offer this tidbit.

 Video doorbells tend to use more amperage than a standard wired door chime.
 Coupling the video doorbell with your wired chime requires even more amperage, and most doorbell transformers don’t have enough power.
 We would recommend the DH910 for these purposes.